Chiang Mai Chiang Mai Province, Thailand Travel Guide

 Check online platforms for apartment rentals to find suitable long-stay options.

-Many boutique accommodations and hotels in The Rose of the north incorporate traditional Lanna architecture, design, and local materials, creating a rich local character.
+Many boutique accommodations and hotels in The Rose in the north incorporate traditional Lanna architecture, design, and local materials, creating a rich sense of place.

-Some places transform traditional Thai homes, while others use the grounds of historic structures, establishing an immersive cultural lodging experience.
+Some sites transform authentic Thai homes, while others use the grounds of historical buildings, establishing an immersive cultural lodging experience.

 The Anantara Chiang Mai Resort, located on the former British Consulate grounds, delivers a distinct historical connection.